MicrosoftDocs/dynamics365smb-docs/business-central/faqs-analysis-assist.md

 ## What are capabilities of analysis assist?

 Analysis assist is built on the developer tools for Copilot in Business Central.
-It uses Azure Open AI Azure OpenAI to convert unstructured instructions into a structured design for displaying data in the analysis mode, without creating, modifying or updating customer business data itself.
+It uses Azure Open AI Azure OpenAI to convert unstructured instructions into a structured design for displaying data in the analysis mode, without creating, modifying, or updating customer business data itself.

 ## What is the intended use of analysis assist?

 The intended use of analysis assist is to help create analysis tabs in the data analysis mode to present data in a manner that makes it easier to draw conclusions.
 However, it's important to note that analysis assist doesn't provide direct insights or conclusions about the data.
-It's a tool to help users organize and view their data, but it's up to the user to extract actionable information, discover trends, and make informed decisions to drive business value.
+It's a tool help users organize and view their data.
+However, it's up to the user to extract actionable information, discover trends, and make informed decisions to drive business value.

 ## How was analysis assist evaluated?
 What metrics are used to measure performance?

+- The feature underwent extensive testing based on [!INCLUDE[prod_short](includes/prod_short.md)]'s demonstration data and other fictitious product catalogs.
+Copilot was given numerous prompts in the supported English locales.
+The prompts covered a broad range of data analysis instructions and styles of expressing intent.
+The outcomes were evaluated against accuracy, relevance, and safety.

+- The feature is built in accordance with Microsoft's Responsible AI Standard.
+[Learn more about responsible AI from Microsoft](https://aka.ms/RAI).

 ## How does Microsoft monitor the quality of generated content?